DavisPL-Teaching/189c/README.md

 ## Evaluation Criteria

-- **Homeworks (60%):** 5 assignments (due bi-weekly).
+- **Homeworks (50%):** 5 assignments (due bi-weekly), plus homework 0
 - **Participation (10%):** via in-class quizzes and Piazza.
-- **Final Exam (30%):** covering all topics covered in the course.
+- **Final Exam (40%):** covering all topics covered in the course.

 ## Attendance

+To encourage class attendance, there are in class polls that are worth a small amount of credit.
-I encourage you to attend class, but attendance is not required.
+However, attendance is not strictly required;
-Lectures will be recorded, but this is a best-effort process and I cannot promise that the lecture video quality will be perfect.
+I plan to make lectures available to join remotely on Zoom (starting from the second lecture), and they will also be recorded for later viewing -- please note that this is a best-effort process and I cannot promise that the lecture video quality will be perfect!
+I also may not see/respond to questions and comments through Zoom.
+If you are sick, to be considerate of your fellow students, please consider joining on Zoom.
-If you miss class, there will be a way to make up the in-class quizzes by watching the lectures and sending me your quiz responses.
+If you miss class, there will be a way to make up the in-class quizzes by watching the lectures and sending me your quiz responses (I will announce how to submit this information later int he quarter).
-If you are sick, exercise best caution, and be considerate of your fellow students; it is usually best not to come to class.

 ## AI Policy

 AI collaboration is allowed and encouraged for homework assignments.
 However, the final exam will be in-class and closed-book.
 Please see also [Prof. Jason Lowe-Power's advice here](https://jlpteaching.github.io/comparch/syllabus/#using-generative-ai-tools).

+## Collaboration policy

+You may collaborate with each other on homeworks, if you do please list the names of your collaborators at the top of your submission.
+However, each person must submit their own submission.

 ## Disclaimers